muizabdul29/PyBatteryID/README.md

 ## Relevant publications

 <a id="1">[1]</a> A.M.A.
 Sheikh, M.C.F.
 Donkers, and H.J.
-Bergveld, “A comprehensive approach to sparse identification of linear parameter-varying models for lithium-ion batteries using improved experimental design,” *Journal of Energy Storage, 2024*.
+Bergveld, “A comprehensive approach to sparse identification of linear parameter-varying models for lithium-ion batteries using improved experimental design,” *Journal of Energy Storage, 2024*. https://doi.org/10.1016/j.est.2024.112581

 <a id="2">[2]</a> A.M.A.
 Sheikh, M.C.F.
 Donkers, and H.J.
-Bergveld, “Investigating Identification Input Designs for Modelling Lithium-ion Batteries with Hysteresis using LPV Framework,” *2024 American Control Conference (ACC)*.
+Bergveld, “Investigating Identification Input Designs for Modelling Lithium-ion Batteries with Hysteresis using LPV Framework,” *2024 American Control Conference (ACC)*. https://doi.org/10.23919/ACC60939.2024.10644893

 <a id="3">[3]</a> A.M.A.
 Sheikh, M.C.F.
 Donkers, and H.J.
 Bergveld, “Towards temperature-dependent linear
-parameter-varying models for lithium-ion batteries using novel experimental design,” *Submitted to Journal*.
+parameter-varying models for lithium-ion batteries using novel experimental design,” *Journal of Energy Storage, 2025*. https://doi.org/10.1016/j.est.2025.116311

 ## License
 PyBatteryID is an open-source library licensed under the BSD-3-Clause license.
 For more information, see [LICENSE](LICENSE.txt).